vyshnavm345/getfitBackendDeployment/README.md

 ---

-## 🚀 Why GetFitBackendDeployment?
+## 🚀 What is GetFitBackendDeployment?

+This is the backend API for the website GetFitToday.xyz.
 This project simplifies the deployment process while ensuring scalability and efficiency.
 Core features include:

 - 🚢 **Containerized Deployment**: Easily launch Django with Nginx using Docker.
 - 🔄 **Multi-Service Architecture**: Integrated support for PostgreSQL, Redis, and Gunicorn via Docker Compose.